StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 ## Best Practices

-### Load data to primary key table
+### Load data to Primary Key table

-This section will show how to load data to StarRocks primary key table to achieve partial update, and conditional update.
+This section will show how to load data to StarRocks Primary Key table to achieve partial updates, and conditional updates.
-You can see [Change data through loading](https://docs.starrocks.io/en-us/latest/loading/Load_to_Primary_Key_tables) for the introduction of those features.
+You can see [Change data through loading](https://docs.starrocks.io/en-us/latest/loading/Load_to_Primary_Key_tables) for the detailed introduction of these features.
 These examples use Spark SQL.

 #### Preparations